AlperZ23/DSA210/README.md

 ## **Motivation**

-Understanding how updates influence player behavior and cards are nerfed due to high usage, top ladder players need to adapt quickly.
-This project is driven by the following questions:
+Understanding how updates influence player behavior is especially important for competitive Clash Royale players who need to adjust decks quickly after each balance change.
+As an active follower of the top ladder meta and balance updates, often see certain cards disappear from popular decks immediately after a nerf, while others remain common despite being targeted.
+This project comes from a desire to move beyond anecdotal impressions and quantify these changes using data.

 * **Impact of updates:** Do balance changes significantly change  the usage of affected cards among high‑level players?